-The condensed consolidated financial statements include the accounts of Oppenheimer Holdings Inc. and its consolidated subsidiaries (together, the "Company", "we", "our" or "us").
+The condensed consolidated financial statements include the accounts of Oppenheimer Holdings Inc. and its consolidated subsidiaries (together, the "Company", "Firm", "we", "our" or "us").
 The Company's condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The following discussion should be read in conjunction with the condensed consolidated financial statements and notes thereto which appear elsewhere in this quarterly report.

-The Company engages in a broad range of activities in the securities industry, including retail securities brokerage, institutional sales and trading, market-making, research, investment banking (both corporate and public finance), investment advisory and asset management services and trust services.
+Oppenheimer Holdings Inc., through its operating subsidiaries, is a leading middle market investment bank and full service broker-dealer that is engaged in a broad range of activities in the securities industry, including retail securities brokerage, institutional sales and trading, market-making, research, investment banking (both corporate and public finance), investment advisory and asset management services and trust services.
 Its principal subsidiaries are Oppenheimer & Co.
 Inc. ("Oppenheimer") and Oppenheimer Asset Management Inc. ("OAM").
-As of March 31, 2020, we provided our services from 93 offices in 25 states located throughout the United States, with offices in Tel Aviv, Israel, Hong Kong, China, London, England, St. Helier, Isle of Jersey, Frankfurt, Germany and Geneva, Switzerland.
-Client assets under administration as of March 31, 2020 totaled \$79.1 billion.
-The Company provides investment advisory services through OAM and Oppenheimer Investment Management LLC ("OIM") and Oppenheimer's financial adviser direct programs.
-At March 31, 2020, client assets under management ("AUM") totaled \$28.0 billion.
+As of March 31, 2021, we provided our services from 92 offices in 24 states located throughout the United States, offices in Tel Aviv, Israel, Hong Kong, China, London, England, St. Helier, Isle of Jersey, Munich, Germany and Geneva, Switzerland.
+Client assets under administration ("CAUA") administered as of March 31, 2021 totaled \$111.4 billion.
+The Company provides investment advisory services through OAM and Oppenheimer Investment Management ("AUM") totaled \$40.2 billion.
 We also provide trust services and products through Oppenheimer Trust Company of Delaware and discount brokerage services through Freedom Investments, Inc. ("Freedom").
 Through OPY Credit Corp., we offer syndication as well as trading of issued syndicated corporate loans.
-At March 31, 2020, the Company employed 2,946 employees (2,902 full-time and 44 part-time), of whom 1,029 were financial advisers.
+At March 31, 2021, the Company employed 2,894 employees (2,854 full-time and 40 part-time), of whom 1,000 were financial advisors.